eejebring/OSLab1/README.md

 2) red: 1638841 us, green: 1642899 us, the blue: 1008696 us

 # Exercise 5
-1. nanosleep is more precise than usleep, and clock_nanosleep allows you to choose between different clocks.
+1. nanosleep is more precise than usleep as it measures time in nanoseconds, and clock_nanosleep allows you to choose between different clocks.
+In our case we use a absolute clock, which measures time since 1970 not since the command was run.
-2. the difference is 12607 us 50% longer than E2Q3 (whole block took 603987 us)
+2. the difference is 18 nanoseconds.
+3. drifing.

 # Exercise 6
+1.